K-batonisashvili/Computational-Mechanics-Nonlinear-Systems/Assignment-2/README.md

 This is the main README for assignment 2.

 You will find more subfolders with their designated parts.
-- **Assignment-2-Direct-Stifness-Method**: Setup of elasto-plasticity examples
+- **Assignment-2-Direct-Stiffness-Method**: Direct-Stiffness matrix constrcution, calculations, and examples

 ## How to Use